 Mathematics - Children are given opportunities to develop and improve their skills in counting, understanding and using numbers, calculating simple addition and subtraction problems; and to describe shapes, spaces, and measures.
 By means of adult-supported, practical and child initiated activities, children become familiar with sorting, matching, ordering, sequencing and counting activities which form the basis for early mathematics.
 A regular ‘toast bar’ encourages children to understand fractions practically.
-Please click here to see the summary of our maths learning in Reception.

 Understanding the world - Children are encouraged to make sense of their physical world and their community through opportunities to explore, observe and find out about people, places, technology and the environment.
 A safe and stimulating environment allows children to explore and experiment with a range of natural and manufactured materials.
 They learn to observe the features of objects and substances, recognising differences, patterns and similarities, and to share and record their findings.
 Children explore and understand their environment within the class and within the wider community.
 A range of safe and well-maintained equipment enables children to extend their technological understanding.